raghavrk3095/SiloamTest/README.md

 - Created **SignIn / SignUp** functionality using **Keychain** storage option:

-  - User can enter username and password and it is converted to the *base64 string* and stored in the *Keychain*.
-On successful sign up, user lands to the **sign in** page for sign in.
+  - User can enter username and password and it is converted to the *base64 encoded string* and stored in the *Keychain*.
+On successful sign up, user directs to the **sign in** page for sign in.
   - User can sign in with same credentials.
-It fetches the data from *Keychain*, first converts that into *base64 string*, then to the *normal string* for matching purpose.
+It fetches the data from *Keychain*, first converts that into *base64 string*, then decodes to the *normal string* for matching purpose.

 - Utilising **Meal DB API**: